sabamanz00r/razoyo-carprofile/README.md

 Module Installation

+Install the extension by executing the following command:

+`composer require razoyo/module-carprofile`

+OR

-Download the extension and Unzip the files in a temporary directory
+Download the extension and Unzip the files in `app/code/Razoyo/CarProfile`

 Upload it to your Magento installation root directory

+Then

 Execute the following commands respectively:

-1.  php bin/magento module:enable Razoyo_CarProfile
+1.  `php bin/magento module:enable Razoyo_CarProfile`

-2.  php bin/magento setup:upgrade
+2.  `php bin/magento setup:upgrade`

-3.  php bin/magento setup:di:compile
+3.  `php bin/magento setup:di:compile`

 Refresh the Cache under System ⇾ Cache Management